Forza Horizon 6 – Latest News And Release Date

 When is Forza Horizon 6 coming out?

-Forza Horizon 6 is targeting a 2026 release, which would extend the series’ gap between entries to five years, the longest yet.
+Forza Horizon 6 is scheduled for release in 2026.
+Credible leakers are suggesting ‘early’ 2026, which extends the series’ gap between entries to five years, the longest yet.

 What is the Forza Horizon 6 location?